If you are a night sky enthusiast, get ready for a treat!

 What can you see in the night sky?

 Now that we've discussed stargazing, we're sure you're wondering what can be seen in the night sky in Ontario.
+Can you believe that you can see planets with your naked eye?

 Yes, several planets in our solar system are visible to the naked eye, and they often appear as bright points of light moving against the backdrop of stars.
 The most prominent planets visible include Venus, Jupiter, Saturn and Mars.